vibhorrawal/Cool-Code/Elementify/README.md

 # Elementify
-You can convert any string you like into their equivalent elements(almost).
+You can convert almost any string you like into it's equivalent element symbol string.
 <br>
-At the time of writing their are `118` elements in the Periodic Table, hence to make the code work on almost all names I have added a few hypothetical names of elements untill they actually appear in the Periodic Table
+At the time of writing there are `118` elements in the Periodic Table, hence to make the code work on all names I have added a few hypothetical symbols (which you can check [here](run.py)) untill they actually appear in the Periodic Table
 <br>
 ## To Run:
 To elementify your name open terminal and run the file<br>